 3. Transparent Pricing Structure

 The best 1031 exchange companies offer clear, upfront pricing without hidden fees.
-Look for companies with "pay when you close" guarantees and detailed fee schedules.
+Look for companies with money-back guarantees and simple, easy-to-understand fee schedules.

 4. Educational Resources and Expert Support